Readers note: Epic Rides is pleased to introduce new trails for the 2016 Whiskey Off-Road. Complete details will be announced late February.

 GPX files can be found on topofusion.com

 Parking - Downtown Prescott near Whiskey Row.
-Epic Rides recommends parking West of Whiskey Row off of Granite Rd.
-There is a very large, very new parking garage there.
+Epic Rides recommends parking West of Whiskey Row off of Granite St. There is a very large parking garage there.
 Remember to remove bikes from roof prior to entering.

 South on Montezuma (Whiskey Row) to Goodwin.
 West on Goodwin up Summit Avenue.
 Right on Glenwood Avenue to Park Ave.
 Left on Park Ave. to Country Club.
 Right on Country Club to Highland.
 Left on Highland to Copper Basin Rd.
 Note, Country Club will get a little funky just stay with it.
 Right on Copper Basin Rd.